-The major focus of my laboratory is to understand cancer cell biology and to develop innovative anticancer therapies.
+The major focus of my laboratory is to understand cell biology and cancer etiology with a ultimate goal of developing innovative anti-cancer therapies.
 I have long been interested in understanding a fundamental biology question, that is ‘how our cells protect the integrity of the DNA?’
-This is critical because failure to do so will cause genome instability and eventually leads to the early onset of degenerative human disorders such as premature aging and cancer.
+This is critical, because failure to do so will cause genome instability and eventually leads to the early onset of degenerative human disorders such as premature aging and cancer.
 Our goal is to understand the molecular mechanisms that maintain the genome stability in human cells by identifying the genes and the signaling pathways involved.
-In the long, we hope to translate this knowledge into potential anticancer treatment strategies.
-Current research focuses on the following directions.
+We use biochemical, genetic, pharmacological and structural tools to identify proteins involved in this process and characterize their molecular function.
+In the long, we hope to translate this knowledge into potential anti-cancer treatment strategies.
+Current research in the lab focuses on the following directions.

 Mechanisms underlying the DNA damage response and DSB repair

 In response to DNA damage, such as DNA double-strand break (DSB), cells will mount an evolutionally conserved signaling pathway, called the DNA damage response (DDR), to sense the presence and initiate the repair of DNA damage.
 This is critical for the maintenance of genome stability and functions as a barrier against tumorigenesis.
 We are interested in identifying and characterizing the function new players or genes with previously unidentified function in DDR, as well as in the DSB repair.